Perception Points vs. Process Points in Service Delivery

 This approach combine two powerful perspectives to fuel continuous service improvement.

-“Service Transactions and Perception Points” is just one of five fundamental service principles taught in our first course – “Achieving Superior Service” (Course 100).
+“Service Transactions and Perception Points” is just one of ten fundamental service principles taught in our Service Excellence Workshops.
 Click here for details.

 Next Post: 11 Lessons from Microsoft’s Initiative to Create a Sustainable Service Culture